fetchai/docs-archived/docs/index.md

 # Welcome to Fetch.ai ecosystem

 <div id="header-image-div"><img id="header-image" src="./images/fetchai.png" alt="interconnected systems such as parking, cloud, robots, and data"></div>

 ## What is fetch.ai?
-Our mission is to build the infrastructure required for developing modern decentralized & peer-to-peer (P2P) applications that are free from centralized rent-seeking.
+Our mission is to build the infrastructure required for developing modern, decentralized and peer-to-peer (P2P) applications that are free from centralized rent-seeking.

-We achieve this by providing open-source software tools that can be used with our interoperable Fetch decentralized network.
-Using these tools and the Fetch.ai blockchain network, you can harness the power of AI and automation to carry out complex coordination in the digital economy.
+We achieve this by providing open-source software tools which you can use together with our interoperable decentralized network, to harness the power of AI and automation, and carry out complex tasks in the _digital economy_.

-## Get started with Fetch.ai and build your decentralized apps
+## Get started

-The fetch ecosystem is made up of various tools, frameworks and systems.
-Select any of them below to jump right in:
+The fetch ecosystem is made up of various tools and frameworks that help you build and jump-start your very own decentralized applications.
+Select one below to dive right in!

 <div id="diagram-container">
     <div class="diagram-row">